dallingson/Personal_Project_Portfolio/projects/test-project.md

 # Test Project

 ## Overview
-This is a test project to verify that the markdown to HTML conversion is working properly.
+This is a test project to verify that the markdown to HTML conversion is working properly

 ## Technologies Used
 - HTML